 Welcome to the Cartoni lab website!

-How are mitochondrial functions regulated during axonal insults and can we improve repair mechanism by modulating these functions?
-These are the questions that drive most of our research projects.
+-How are mitochondrial functions regulated during cellular insults and can we improve repair mechanism by modulating these functions?

-We are proud to be part of the Duke University community.
-The lab is affiliated with the Department of Pharmacology and Cancer Biology, the Department of Ophthalmology, the Duke Eye Center and the Albert Eye Research Institute.
+We are proud to be an active member of the Duke University community.
+The lab is affiliated with the Department of Pharmacology and Cancer Biology, the Department of Ophthalmology, the Department of Neurobiology, the Duke Eye Center and the Albert Eye Research Institute.

 The Cartoni lab is committed to nurture a supportive and respectful environment for everyone regardless of people’s race, ethnicity, language spoken, disability, gender, sexual orientation, socioeconomic status or religion.